akornato/next-redux-saga-example/readme.md

 - [list-org-repos-ordered-by-stargazers-not-working](https://platform.github.community/t/list-org-repos-ordered-by-stargazers-not-working/7505): falling back to client side sorting for now.
 - [contributors-of-a-repository](https://platform.github.community/t/contributors-of-a-repository/3680/11): no other choice but to use [GitHub REST API](https://developer.github.com/v3/) to get repo contributors for now.

 Eventually I'm using GraphQL only to get the sidebar repo list so I can select only the few fields I need there.
-However GitHub imposes a limit of 100 repos with a single GraphQL query so I'm using a redux saga to get them all via paging.
+However GitHub imposes a limit of 100 repos with a single GraphQL query so I'm using a little redux saga to get them all via paging.

 ## Built with